CamaraLab/CAJAL/docs/benchmarking.rst

 :math:`G`, and :math:`\operatorname{Var}_G(f)` is a weighted
 variance of `f` where the weight of node :math:`i` is proportional to :math:`n(i)`.

-The graph Laplacian takes values between 0 and 2.
-When the Laplacian is near zero we interpret it as showing that the values of :math:`f(i)` and :math:`f(j)` are linearly correlated when :math:`i,j` are connected by an edge in the graph.
+The Laplacian score takes values between 0 and 2.
+When the Laplacian score is near zero we interpret it as showing that the values of :math:`f(i)` and :math:`f(j)` are linearly correlated when :math:`i,j` are connected by an edge in the graph.
 If the Laplacian is close to 1, they are uncorrelated.

-In cases where it is unreasonable to expect a strong linear correlation, (for example, :math:`f` is not continuous or not modelled by any reasonable distribution) the graph Laplacian cannot be interpreted directly.
+In cases where it is unreasonable to expect a strong linear correlation, (for example, :math:`f` is not continuous or not modelled by any reasonable distribution) the Laplacian score cannot be interpreted directly.
 We provide a permutation test which compares :math:`C_G(f)` to :math:`C_G(f\circ\pi)` for many randomly chosen permutations :math:`\pi : G\to G` of the set of nodes of the graph.
 If :math:`C_G(f) < C_G(f\circ\pi)` for all but a small fraction